thanos-io/thanos/docs/components/sidecar.md

                                  Explicit (external) host:port address to
                                  advertise for gRPC StoreAPI in gossip cluster.
                                  If empty, 'grpc-address' will be used.
+      --grpc-server-tls-key=""   TLS Key for the gRPC server, leave blank to disable TLS
+      --grpc-server-tls-cert=""  TLS Certificate for gRPC server, leave blank to disable TLS
+      --grpc-server-tls-client-ca=""
+                                 TLS CA to verify clients against
       --http-address="0.0.0.0:10902"
                                  Listen host:port for HTTP endpoints.
       --cluster.address="0.0.0.0:10900"